*Just to be clear, while this is a recipe for ramp pesto, you can use it as the guideline for pretty well any pesto you wish to create.

 Up here in Ontario, Canada, we have to wait a few weeks into April before we really see anything worth pursuing as far as foraging goes.
 The forests and brush are pretty dormant and quiet under the slush of melting snow till March.
 But it doesn’t take long, and next thing you know, the ramps are up!
 The morels and the fiddleheads are never far behind.

-Ramps look so much like lily of the valley before the blooms appear.
-But there is still a difference in the texture of the leaf.
-But I still think that they may be related in some way.
+Ramps may look like lily of the valley before the blooms appear, to the untrained eye.
+But there is a difference in the two types of leaves.
+Check out this link for important ways to distinguish the two.
 Ramps are also known as wild leeks.
-And they do have a pleasant onion/garlic taste.
-The leaf is wonderful on it’s own in a salad, and the white part is what reminds us of anything oniony.
+Or as ramson or wild garlic in Europe.
+Being in the allium family along with onions, ramps do have a pleasant onion/garlic taste.
+Lily of the Valley is a totally different genus.
+The leaf is wonderful on its own in a salad, and the white part is what reminds us of anything oniony.
 There’s a small forest back behind where I volunteer, so in April, I always come prepared: my rain boots, and a jacket that can handle trekking through the underbrush to get to the ramp patches.
 Because they are up before anything else really green is on the forest floor, it is pretty easy to spot those patches, usually growing in the gnarly roots of trees.
 A big bowl and a little spade or shovel, and I’m all set.
+Remember, if it doesn’t have a distinct onion aroma, it isn’t a ramp!

 Hope you get to forage one day.
 And if you do, remember, forage responsibly.